Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * **Smurf Attack**
 	* Flooded with spoofed ping messages.

+## Denial-of-Service (DoS)
+* Prevents others from accessing a system / comprimising the availability.

 ### Distributed-Denial-of-Service (DDoS)
-Uses multiple systems to attack a single host - Generally controlled by **BotNets**, which is a type of malware that uses remotely controlled malicious software to control a large range of computers.
+* Uses multiple systems to attack a single host - Generally controlled by **BotNets**, which is a type of malware that uses remotely controlled malicious software to control a large range of computers.

 ## Host Threats
 * **Spam**